D3TaLES/roboticsUI/src/actions.md

-# Actions Module
+# Module - Actions

 ## Overview

 The **actions** module consists of classes and functions that manage and track robotic actions related to **vials**, **stations**, and **standards**.
 It interacts directly with the MongoDB robotics database collections (for more, see {ref}`databases:robotics databases`) to store and retrieve these items' status, positions, and contents.
 Its modular design facilitates precise handling and tracking of items during robotic operations.
-It is the second level of abstraction between the {ref}`utils_snapshots:utils module` and {ref}`fireworks:fireworks module` modules.
+It is the second level of abstraction between the {ref}`utils_snapshots:utils module` and {ref}`fireworks:module - fireworks` modules.

 The module consists of three files: